aym2020/genai-aviation-faq-chatbot/README.md

 - You only need to embed the document once (`src/ingest_docs.py`)
 - Embeddings are cached in `/embeddings`
 - OpenAI GPT-4o used via `langchain-openai` with clean prompt engineering
+- ⚠️ FAISS files are **not pushed to GitHub** due to size limits.
+Regenerate locally using the ingestion script.

 ---